sequelize/sequelize/docs/manual/other-topics/upgrade-to-v6.md

 - Bluebird has been removed.
 Internally all methods are now using async/await.
 Public API now returns native promises.
 Thanks to [Andy Edwards](https://github.com/jedwards1211) for this refactor work.
 - `Sequelize.Promise` is no longer available.
 - `sequelize.import` method has been removed.
+CLI users should update to `sequelize-cli@6`.

 ### Model